Selenium Java SDK

 1. Download the .jar file.

-2. Unpack the provided selenium-sdk.zip to any desirable location
+2. Unpack the provided selenium_sdk.zip to any desirable location.

-3. Add the following dependencies entries pointing to selenium-sdk.jar
+3. Add the following dependencies entries pointing to selenium_sdk.jar

 1. Gradle:

-1 implementation files('/Users/<path-to-your-upacked-folder>/selenium-sdk.jar')
+1 implementation files('/Users/<path-to-your-unpacked-folder>/selenium_sdk.jar')

 2. Maven: